Sara-Strasner-401-advanced-javascript/lab-02/README.md

 change the jquery on app.js to match

-Estimate of time needed to complete: 1 hour 20 min Start time:
+Estimate of time needed to complete: 1 hour 20 min Start time: 3:20
-Finish time:
+Finish time: 3:45
-Actual time needed to complete:
+Actual time needed to complete: 25 minutes

 ## Feature #7: sort